umbraco/UmbracoDocs/UmbracoForms/Developer/Security/index.md

 ## User group based permissions

-With Umbraco Forms 8.11.0 and 9.3.0, a new model was introduced allowing for the management of permissions at the level of user groups.
+With Umbraco Forms 9.3.0, a new model was introduced allowing for the management of permissions at the level of user groups.
 Particularly for installations with a large number of users, we expect this to be a more useful setup and require less ongoing administration.

 When user groups are involved in permissions, access to a particular resource or feature is determined by the following: